 Still More Eurospy Movies: I Can't Believe It's Not Bond!

-Greetings and welcome to the third installment (or should I say "dossier?") of my Hub series on 1960s "Eurospy" films.
-I originally began digging into this often-neglected, mostly forgotten corner of the B-Movie universe earlier this year to occupy myself while I waited for the latest James Bond adventure (Spectre) to be released on video.
-Since my last entry I have finally seen Spectre, and though I don't think it was as good as the preceding Skyfall, it was still a decent enough, if a bit overlong, addition to the 007 canon.
+Greetings and welcome to the third installment (or should I say "dossier?") of my series on 1960s "Eurospy" films.
+I originally began digging into this often-neglected, mostly forgotten corner of the B-Movie universe several years ago to occupy myself while I waited for the latest James Bond adventure (Spectre) to be released on video.
+I have since seen Spectre, and though I don't think it was as good as the preceding Skyfall, it was still a decent enough, if a bit overlong, addition to the 007 canon.
 Once I was all caught up on my 007's and my duty as a Bond fanboy was therefore fulfilled, it was time to climb back into the Way-Bac machine, head for the swingin' Sixities again, and see what other goodies were waiting to be found in the Eurospy vaults.
 So if your security clearance is up to date, let's crack open this sealed file marked "TOP SECRET!" and see what I've discovered since our last briefing...

 The name's Malloy.
 Dick Malloy.